Check your CV like a Careers Consultant

 This is your opportunity to make a good first impression and grab the reader’s attention during their 10 second scan.
 Order your sections according to what you think will be most relevant to the reader and use that first page wisely.

-See “Format your CV to make it look more professional” to get some ideas about how to make a good impression through formatting.
+See “Formatting tips” to get some ideas about how to make a good impression through formatting.

 - Long paragraphs